 Short at 1.1 kilometers but steep at 10.5% average grade!
 The first half of this route is through a residential suburb just south of the town of Matlock in the southeastern edge of the Peak District National Park.

-Just over half-way up the way up the climb we are confronted with a sign that states “Unsuitable for motors” + 25% and this is good advise as there is a stretch of 200 meters a bit past this sign that averages a brutal 18% average grade.
+Just over halfway up the climb we are confronted with a sign that states “Unsuitable for motors” + 25% gradde.
+This sign gives good advice as there is a stretch of 200 meters a bit past this sign that averages a brutal 18% average grade.

 Can’t say you weren’t warned . . .